weibb123/Engineering-on-Google-Cloud/README.md

 Finally: Go to VPC Networks and reserve a static ip address and allow firewall port 8080 since this flask application is build in port 8080.

 ## Schema
 The code used to create schema and maintain 2nd NORMAL FORM is in one of the ipynb.
+For SQL database optimization,

+we will create 2nd normal form
+1NF

+- Each cell in table should contain single value
+- Each column in table should be unique

+2NF

+- satisfy 1NF
+- attributes cannot depend on subset of the key(multiple IDs), must depend on entirety of key

 ## Webserver
 To build our webserver.py, we use requests.get to acquire informations and store in our Google Cloud SQL base by making connection using crendentials.